openwashdata/washinvestments/README.md

 equipment and skills rather than through increased commercialization and private sector participation.
-The leverage effect of MDB investment on private financing is negligible, whereas co-financing from local governments dominates’ (Heidler et al. 2023).
+The leverage effect of MDB investment on private financing is negligible, whereas co-financing from local governments dominates” (Heidler et al. 2023).

 ## Data